Rules on advertising

 - go against public interest, public order, or morality

-- be unnecessarily hurtful or in violation of public health
+- be unnecessarily offensive or a threat to mental or physical public health

 - harm trust in advertising